esmeobrien/my-nc-knews/README.md

 Queries

 - This route should accept the following queries:
-  - `limit`, which limits the number of responses (defaults to 10)
+  - `limit`, which limits the number of responses (defaults to 10) DONE
-  - `sort_by`, which sorts the articles by any valid column (defaults to date)
+  - `sort_by`, which sorts the articles by any valid column (defaults to date) DONE
-  - `p`, stands for page which specifies the page at which to start (calculated using limit)
+  - `p`, stands for page which specifies the page at which to start (calculated using limit) DONE
-  - `sort_ascending`, when "true" returns the results sorted in ascending order (defaults to descending)
+  - `sort_ascending`, when "true" returns the results sorted in ascending order (defaults to descending) DONE

 ## IMPORTANT: